Free delivery on orders over €100

 Your gums are important.
 It protects your jawbone and keeps your tooth roots from being exposed.
 Exposed tooth roots mean exposed nerve canals, which manifests itself in sensitive teeth.
 Healthy teeth are therefore characterised by healthy gums.
-Good oral hygiene can prevent a lot of suffering, but anyone can get gingivitis.
+Good oral hygiene and replacing your toothbrush can prevent a lot of suffering, but anyone can get gingivitis.
 This is called gingivitis and can lead to periodontitis.
 But what is the difference between gingivitis and periodontitis and what can you do about it?

 The Latin word for gums is gingiva and anything ending in -itis indicates inflammation.
 So gingivitis is gum inflammation.
 Bacteria in your plaque can excrete substances that irritate the gums.
 This is how gingivitis occurs.
 If the inflammation has spread towards your jawbone, we call it periodontitis.
 So periodontitis is a more serious, painful version of gingivitis where your teeth can fall out.

 Healthy gums don’t bleed when you brush your teeth.
 Yet it does happen occasionally.
 Not an immediate reason to stress, but pay attention to your mouth.
 Do your gums have a fiery red colour, are they swollen or loose?
 Does your breath not smell fresh without having eaten garlic?
 Then chances are you have (incipient) gum inflammation.
 You can do a lot about this yourself through good oral hygiene.
 If it bothers you a lot, a visit to the dentist is recommended.
 If you do nothing about your (incipient) gingivitis, the infection will have a chance to spread to your jawbone.
 Your gums will become increasingly loose and plaque will cause your jawbone to crumble.
 Teeth and molars no longer have a hold on your jawbone and gums, and fall out of your mouth.